On this page

 • the CLI and skill surface used by agent workflows

-Open sourcing the project also makes the product claim more concrete.
-If Nucleus says it is building a durable data layer for people and agents, the repository should make that legible.
+If Nucleus says it is building a durable data layer for people and agents, the repository should make that claim inspectable.

 Where this can go